Weisberg Law | FAQ

 An experienced criminal lawyer will be able to:

-4. Make sure that the appropriate documentation is available at the bail hearing to prove that any proposed surety has sufficient assets to perform as a surety;
+- Make sure that the appropriate documentation is available for the bail hearing to prove that any proposed surety has sufficient assets to perform as a surety;

 Step 3 – Go to Court for the Bail Hearing

 dam Weisberg will conduct phone interviews of all potential sureties.
 If possible, sureties will attend the office in downtown Toronto in advance of the bail hearing.
 Adam Weisberg will always attend court early to interview the accused person in the courthouse cells and ensure that he is in good health.
 Family members and sureties are not allowed to speak with their loved one while they are in custody at the courthouse.
 Mr. Weisberg will also re-interview and re-prepare sureties to give them last minute advice and pointers for court.

 Prior to the start of a bail hearing, Mr. Weisberg will always ask for a publication ban to protect the privacy interests of his clients.
 The court must grant a publication ban if one is requested at a bail hearing.

 Once the bail hearing begins, the Crown Attorney (prosecutor) will usually orally put forward allegations written in a synopsis.
 In more complicated or serious cases, the Crown Attorney may decide to call officers to the stand to give evidence.
 This will give your lawyer a chance to test the evidence through cross-examination.
 The proposed surety will then be called by the defence lawyer and will testify as to their suitability to become a surety.
 The Prosecutor will usually cross-examine the proposed surety.